CNA Scope of Practice: Overview and FAQ

 To help prevent this, facility leaders should stay informed of their state’s Nurse Practice Act and enforce appropriate care protocols.
 These protocols should outline basic competency requirements, delegation guidelines, and incident reporting processes that help promote a better culture of safety.

-Keeping up with the RN, LPN, and CNA scope of practice is no easy task, especially while running a facility.
-Looking for reliable and easy-to-understand resources?
-Get dozens of free, expert-written insights on nursing laws, management, and more delivered straight to your inbox.
+Keeping up with the RN, LPN, and CNA scope of practice is not easy, especially while running a facility.
+Need reliable and easy-to-access resources?
+Get dozens of free, expert-written insights on nursing laws, management, and more, delivered straight to your inbox from IntelyCare.

 Stay in the know